semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 | `semgrep ci --no-suppress-errors`              | CI **fails** on blocking findings, CI **fails** on internal errors.            |
 | <code>semgrep ci &vert;&vert; true</code>      | CI **passes** on blocking findings, CI **passes** on internal errors.          |

-To change this configuration, insert one of the configuration options (flags) after the following keys in in CI YAML configuration file of Semgrep:
+To change this configuration, insert one of the configuration options (flags) after the following keys in CI YAML configuration file of Semgrep:
 - On GitHub, insert the flag after the `run` key (for example, `run: semgrep ci --suppress-errors` to state the default option).
 - On GitLab, insert the flag after the `script` key (for example, `script: semgrep ci --suppress-errors` to state the default option).
 - Insert these flags in an equivalent key in configuration files of other CI providers.